Disneyland vs. Walt Disney World - Which To Visit

 Grand Californian, Flagship hotel at Disneyland Resort

-Cinderella Castle at Magic Kingdom, the undebatably better theme park
+Cinderella Castle at Magic Kingdom

 Should I visit Disneyland or Walt Disney World?

-As with most things, there’s no one-size-fits-all “right” answer here.
-Instead, your answer is going to depend on what exactly you’re looking for in a trip.
+Your choice between these two destinations is going to depend on what exactly you’re looking for in a trip.
 But we’re happy to highlight the major questions we think you should ask when choosing between these two destinations.

 How long do you have?

-This is the first question I’d start with, and it should be resolve the debate in many cases.
+This is the first question I’d start with, and it should resolve the debate in many cases.
 This section doesn’t address whether you’ll spend time visiting other attractions in the area, though.

-Anything over four days, and Walt Disney World is going to be the more fulfilling destination.
+Anything over four days, and Walt Disney World is definitely going to be the more fulfilling destination.
 You could still do Disneyland and some other nearby attractions, but if you’re solely focused on a Disney trip, Walt Disney World is best for longer trips.

 disneyland vs disney world epcot.jpeg